-After all, why would you purchase CDs if you can stream high-quality music on your desktop or smartphone, with your whole collection being accessible cross-device and have the option to synch for offline listening?
+After all, why would you purchase CDs if you can stream high-quality music on your desktop or smartphone, with your whole collection being accessible cross-device and have the option to sync for offline listening?
 It’s simply a better user experience.

-Sure, some people still purchase CDs and vinyls because to them nothing beats the experience of having a physical product.
+Sure, some people still purchase CDs and vinyl because to them nothing beats the experience of having a physical product.
 Others still purchase CDs or download lossless quality files because the audio quality is better.
 Both are valid arguments, I get them, however percentage wise this is just a minority of all the music listeners.